 The Enterprise Project

-We are very excited to be introducing The Enterprise Project at Shobnall Primary School at the start of the Easter holidays 2021.
+We are very excited to be introducing The Enterprise Project at Shobnall Primary & Nursery School at the start of the summer holidays 2021.

 Pupils in our school will be given the opportunity to begin their own small business venture alone, or in small groups.
 The idea behind this is for the children to develop their entrepreneurial flair, understand and appreciate the value of money and to use their mathematical knowledge and skills to calculate profit made throughout the project.
 The aim is for the children to make as MUCH PROFIT AS POSSIBLE to be a successful company!
 Younger children may need more assistance from their parents to begin with to track the money spent and profit made.